 Any Prepaid Smart Metering solution being opted for should be having the required features and capabilities that can help fulfill the above important requirements along with the conventional functionalities so that the system is able to handle the growing demands on all such and related aspects.

-This eliminates consumption related grievances and complaints.
+This eliminates consumption-related grievances and complaints.
 This is important because India is going towards 24 x 7 supply and increase in hour of supply also increases consumer spend on energy.
-Flexible account charging options like online web, coupons and electronic wallets for mobile payment are supported for the consumer convenience.
-All this, coupled with decades of credibility of the organization means complete peace of mind in terms of superior technology, quality offerings and an agile support throughout the life cycle of implemented solution.
+Flexible account charging options like online web, coupons and electronic wallets for mobile payment are supported for consumer convenience.